thielicious/selectFile.js/README.md

   <input type=submit value=Upload>
 </form>
 ```
 That is all.
-You may change the text in the label and give them some stylesheet.
+You may change the text in the label and give it some style.

 <br>